 Child Support Lawyer

-As a Child Support Lawyer, I can help you obtain a child support order, help you collect child support arrears due to you or pursue a child support modification.
+As a Child Support Lawyer, I can help you obtain a child support order, or help you collect child support arrears due to you.
 On the other hand, I can also defend a child support proceeding, including cases relating to the emancipation of children prior to their 21st birthday (where permissible by law).